devbyray/devworld-2025-local-ai/presentation/slides.md

 <Center>

-## 🌐 Why use Local AI?
+## 🌐 Why use local AI?

 - 🔐 Data security
-- 💪 Runs offline
+- 💪 Works offline
 - 💰 No recuring subscriptions
 - 💻 Is as fast as your computer